devrelcollective/awesome-devrel/README.md

 * [reveal.js](https://revealjs.com/#/): The HTML presentation framework
 * [slides.com](https://slides.com/): Make better presentations.
 Slides is a place for creating, presenting and sharing slide decks.
 * [gitpitch.com](https://gitpitch.com/): Create compelling slideshow presentations in no time using the tools you already know and love ~ Markdown + Git

+## Real time interactions

+* [kahoot.com](https://kahoot.com/): Game-based platform that makes learning awesome for millions of people all over the world. **Useful for real time surveys**

 ## Other
 * [earthclassmail.com](https://www.earthclassmail.com/):Get the best virtual mail and address solution for your business.
 Now you can scan, sync to cloud storage, deposit checks and much more.
 Try it risk-free